 Question: I’ve been applying a testosterone gel to my shoulders every morning.
 My wife is now afraid to sleep with me, because she’s worried that some gel will transfer onto her and make her grow a beard.
 What are my options?

 Your wife has some justifiable concern, but it is very rare for a wife or partner to receive significant testosterone transfer.
 However, it’s still wise to take precautions.
-Androgel, Fortesta, and Testim are all testosterone gels that men generally apply to their shoulders in the morning and let air dry for 5-10 minutes before dressing.
+Transdermal testosterone gel (Androgel, Fortesta, and Testim) are all testosterone gels that men generally apply in the morning and let air dry for 5-10 minutes before dressing.
 The testosterone absorbs into the skin and is slowly released, giving stable serum testosterone levels over the course of the day.
-There’s actually little gel left on the skin by the evening to transfer to your wife or partner, but deliberate, prolonged skin-to-skin contact could transfer a small but significant amount of testosterone.
-It is advisable to simply shower in the evening and/or wear a T-shirt to bed.
+Little gel remains on the skin by the evening to transfer to your wife or partner; but deliberate, prolonged skin-to-skin contact could transfer a small but significant amount of testosterone.
+So I advise simply shower in the evening and/or wear a T-shirt to bed.